reshmabidikar/slate/source/includes/_account.md

 | **accountBalance** | integer | system | Account balance, if any |
 | **auditLogs** | array | system | Array of audit log records for this account |

+The **name** is usually the personal name of the account owner.
+We recommend that this be entered so that the first word is an acceptable short form for the complete name, such as "first name" in most English-speaking cultures.
+In this case the value **firstNameLength** enables your code to extract this part of the name for informal greetings.For information on name formats in various countries see [Personal Names around the World](https://www.w3.org/International/questions/qa-personal-names) by the W3C.

 A list of valid **timeZone** strings is given at [timezone strings](https://github.com/rails/rails/blob/23b4aa505d04731c7890e19e8f8996869526f5b3/activesupport/lib/active_support/values/time_zone.rb#L31-L183)

 ## Accounts